evamaxfield/distributed-ecosystem/README.md

 Fargate work incredibly well together.
 I would highly encourage checking out my [fargate example made for the Theriot Lab](https://github.com/JacksonMaxfield/fargate-example)._

-What does this all mean for workflow development:
+What does this all mean for workflow development?
+Dask makes:
-* easy to create out-of-memory objects w/ similar APIs to already known libraries
+* it easy to create out-of-memory objects with similar APIs to already known libraries
-* easy to distribute computations across out-of-memory datasets and arrays
+* it easy to distribute computations across out-of-memory datasets and arrays
 * moving from local to cloud for computation can be done by replacing a single object*

-_* again, this assumes that when working on the cloud, the data is accessible to the cloud deployment_
+_* Again, this assumes that when working on the cloud, the data is accessible to the cloud deployment._

 ### Prefect